department-of-veterans-affairs/va.gov-team/products/identity/Products/Identity Dashboard/Identity_Dashboard/Managing Teams and Users.md

 For instance, team leads will likely need the ability to administer their teams (updating team information, adding new team users, etc.), but may not require full access to update the client application configurations for which their teams are responsible.
 Conversely, engineers will almost certainly need access to administer client application configurations, but are unlikely to require permissions for administering teams.

-With respect to teams, users with an `admin` role can create new teams and manage the users that belong to those teams along with their roles.
-Users with a `member` role are restricted to viewing the existing teams and their associated users.

-With respect to client application configurations, users with an `admin` role can create and manage client configurations, whereas users with a `member` role can only view their teams' integrations.

 ### Adding Users to a Team

-**Please note that any request to add users to a team must be sent from a user with an `admin` role for that team.**
+**Please note that any request to add users to a team must be sent from a user who is an admin for that team.**

 Follow these steps to add users to a team: